-According to the U.S. Bureau of Labor Statistics (BLS), database administrator jobs (which is often, but by no means exclusively, combined with database development into one role) are expected to grow 10% per annum between 2019 and 2029 due to the high demand for these professionals across a variety of industries.
+According to the BLS, database administrator jobs (which is often, but by no means exclusively, combined with database development into one role) are expected to grow 9% per annum between 2021 and 2031 due to the high demand for these professionals across a variety of industries.
 Information gathering and utilization is more than a growing trend.
 It’s an essential part of business survival in the 21st century.
 Marketers and business leaders are now finding ways to garner much more information from service users and customers, especially from online users, and this trend for more and more data is expected to continue for the foreseeable future.
 Database developers will be one of the main beneficiaries of this voracity for information and its many advantages.

 Gain the skills and necessary degree to pursue your career as a database developer.
 Explore various programming trainings, data science degree options or bootcamps and take the next step in your journey.
 Your future as a database developer awaits you!

 2021 US Bureau of Labor Statistics salary and employment figures for database and software developers reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed January 2023.